irudachirath/E-commerce_platform_doc/FUNCTIONS.md

 Note: The above output suggests that the customer with ID 2, delivering to Colombo, will receive their items in 5 days, given that all items are in stock.
 If any item were out of stock, this would be increased to 8 days.

-Of course, I can enhance the function description to reflect this specific use case.
-Here's the updated description:

 ### **Function Name**: `CalculateItemDeliveryDays`